2. Definitions of the live EPA metrics

 Definition of metric

 This metric applies to WWTW and WTW.
 It assesses compliance at WWTW and WTW that have numeric discharge permit conditions – these set numeric quality limits for discharging and monitoring treated waste water.
-This metric assesses compliance with descriptive conditions in those numeric discharge permits.
+This metric assesses compliance with descriptive conditions in those numeric discharge permits and associated permits.
 All WWTW and WTW with numeric discharge permit conditions are included except Environmental Permitting Regulations permitted emergency discharges from WTW.

 The Environment Agency uses the compliance classification scheme (CCS), and Natural Resources Wales an equivalent method, for assessing compliance with permit conditions.
 A CCS category 1 or 2 breach for a descriptive condition included in this EPA metric definition will result in a failing permit.